-Let’s Get Real Episode 11: All Eyes on Corporate Real Estate
+Let’s Get Real Ep 11: All Eyes on Corporate Real Estate

 Discussions on the Workplace and Corporate Real Estate Podcast

 Some of the highlights of the show include:

 - What should you really be measuring with workplace technology?